-Each year, over $2.5 billion is lost in pokies across Victoria.
+Last year, over $2.69 billion was lost in pokies across Victoria.
+That is the equivalent of $550 per adult, or $7.38 million lost every day!
 Pokies machines are concentrated in areas of social and economic disadvantage.
 Those who can least afford to carry this burden are being targeted by big operators.

 The MAV has joined with councils and many other organisations as a founding supporter of the Alliance for Gambling Reform.
 Launched in October 2015, the Alliance seeks to campaign for reforms to the gambling industry to reduce harm from poker machines and to protect disadvantaged communities from the infiltration of increasing numbers of poker machines.